cg-tuwien/VulkanLaunchpadStarter/README.md

   - CMake Gui Option
     - Open the CMake Gui and specify the workspace root directory as the source directory.
 Specify a folder into which the generated project files should be stored.
 Click `Configure`, select Xcode as the Generator and press `Done`.
 After completion, press `Generate`.
 - Open `VulkanLaunchpadStarter.xcodeproj` with Xcode.
 The file should be located in the folder into which the project files were generated!

+## Troubleshooting

+The project setup takes too long during CMake configuration in my IDE: The submodules glfw/glm/glslang are cloning forever!
+* Please clone the repo "by hand" in a terminal in a new location using the following git commands:
+	`git clone git@github.com:cg-tuwien/VulkanLaunchpadStarter.git && cd VulkanLaunchpadStarter && git submodule update --init --recursive`

 # Documentation